JustinTimperio/pacback/README.md

 ## Pacback Usage Examples:
 While there are only a few CLI commands, they can be used in a wide variety of complex restoration tasks.
 Below are some examples of how to use and deploy Pacback in your systems.

-### Using pacback -Syu Instead of pacman -Syu
+### FailProof -Syu Upgrades
 One of the problems with rolling releases is you never know when a problem might occur.
 It may be months before you run into an issue at which point, you will need to scramble to figure out when your system was stable last.
-Pacback offers a specialized command that helps solve this issue.
-Pacback will create a Light Restore Point numbered `00` before every `pacback -Syu` system upgrade.
-If you run into any issues with the upgrade, simply use `pacback --snapback` to instantly downgrade only the packages you upgraded and remove and additions.
+Pacback offers two solutions that help solve this issue.
+If you would like integrate Pacback directly with Pacman you can automaticlly install a Pacman hook that creates a Light Restore Point every time you upgrade with Pacman.
+Pacback also offers it's own `-Syu` if you don't want to use a hook.
+In both of these cases Pacback creates a Light Restore Point numbered `00` before every system upgrade.
+If you run into any issues with the upgrade, simply use `pacback --snapback` to instantly downgrade only the packages you upgraded and remove any additions.

+Using Pacman:
+1. Install the Pacback hook with: `pacback --install_hook`
+2. Now use Pacman normally and when you need undo a upgrade use: `pacback --snapback`

+Using Pacback:
 1. Deploy a system upgrade with: `pacback -Syu`
 2. Instantly rollback this update using: `pacback -sb`